MatteoCarlone/Assignment1-ExproLab/README.md

 `caption` :

-	- The whole UML Component diagram to have a more general and connected view of the previosuly presented softaìware components.
+	- The whole UML Component diagram to have a more general and connected view of the software components.

 <p align="center">
 <img